-Washington: The United States has begun taking rapid steps, to bring down the Iranian oil exports to nought.
-The White House announced not to reissue the waivers it had granted to certain few economies that import oil from Iran while imposing them.
+Washington – The United States has begun taking rapid steps, to bring down the Iranian oil exports to nought.
+The White House announced not to reissue the waivers it had granted to certain few nations that import oil from Iran while imposing them.
 The decision will come into effect from May 2 as the exemptions expire.
-Turkey has raised objections to the US decision and has criticised the decision to be detrimental to regional peace and stability.
-Additionally, the US decision is feared may globally trigger a surge in the crude oil rates.
+Turkey has raised objections to the US decision and has criticised it, calling it to be detrimental to regional peace and stability.
+Additionally, it is feared that the US decision may trigger a surge in crude oil rates globally.

 Nearly a year ago, US President Donald Trump withdrew from the Iran nuclear deal which was signed in the year 2015.
-With the unilateral withdrawal, President Trump warned of tightening the noose of fresh sanctions that had earlier been relaxed on Iran, for pursuing its nuclear program.
-The United States then imposed the sanctions against Iran, in three phases.
+With the unilateral withdrawal, President Trump warned of tightening the noose of fresh sanctions against Iran that had earlier been relaxed for it pursuing a nuclear program.
+The United States then imposed sanctions against Iran in three phases.
 In the third phase, the Trump administration had clarified that no country should buy oil from Iran.
 Also, the US National Security Advisor had warned that Iran would be brought to its knees by bringing down its crude sales in the international market to zero.

 The fourth phase of US sanctions comes into effect from May 2.
 Prior to it on Monday, the White House through a communique announced that the ‘Significant Reduction Exceptions’ (SREs) for cooperation with Iran on oil, stand withdrawn.
-According to the White House, the decision would help curb the Iranian oil exports completely.
+According to the White House, the decision would help completely curb Iranian oil exports.